Cryptodog/cryptodog/README.md

 This repository contains a pure JavaScript client you can either run locally in your browser, or via our hosted service at https://cryptodog.github.io/webclient.

+## Differences from Cryptocat
+* Dark theme
+* Better tab-autocomplete (tolerant of typos)
+* Other users can't log out and log back in to be unignored
+* Vector icons (better scaling on hiDPI displays and zoom levels other than 100%)
+* Colored names in chat to improve readability
+* Desktop notifications
+* Unicode emoticons (may be removed; lousy support in some browsers)
+* Amazing Halloween theme
+* Minor animation tweaks & additions
+* Different bugs

 ## Todo

 * Remove superfluous browser-specific code.